-Situated in Sumba the southernmost village in the southernmost island in the Faroe Islands, the field solar power farm is a two-year project aimed at testing the feasibility of solar power production in the the Faroe Islands.
+Situated in Sumba, which is the southernmost village in the southernmost island in the Faroe Islands, is a solar power farm that is a two-year project aimed at testing the feasibility of solar power production in the the Faroe Islands.

 With rough conditions and a low average number of sunlight hours, i.e. approxomately 1000 per year, solar power may not seem the obvious choice.
 In comparison, average number of sunlight hours in Denver is 3100 per year.

 However, the country's very northern position in the hemisphere means that days are very long in the summer, which is also the period when wind power prodution and hydro power production, respectively, are low.